natasjja/ts-oauth2/README.md

 +--------+
 ```

-As this demo doesn't involve interaction with a real client with redirect uris, the verification of the client hasn't been included.
+As this demo doesn't involve interaction with a third party client, the verification of the client and getting permission from the user hasn't been included.

 ## Usage